kstenerud/ubuntu-maintainers-handbook/PackageFixing.md

     $ apt-cache show postfix | grep Source:

-In this case, there is no Source field, so we just use postfix.
+In this case, there is no Source field, so we just use "postfix".

-    $ git ubuntu clone postfix
+    $ git ubuntu clone postfix postfix-gu

-This will create a new git clone of the postfix repo, with a remote of "pkg".
+This will create a new git clone of the postfix repo named "postfix-gu", with a remote of "pkg".
 The current branch will be ubuntu-devel, and the various versions for each distribution version will be under `pkg/ubuntu/version`.

 Notes:

  * Due to https://launchpad.net/bugs/1761821, you may get: `fatal: could not read Username for 'https://git.launchpad.net': terminal prompts disabled.` It's safe to ignore this.
  * First time will add a gitubuntu entry to .gitignore
+ * Sometimes it can also be helpful to checkout the git repositories for the package maintained by Debian and/or upstream.
+These would be checked out to "postfix-debian" and "postfix" respectively.

 #### View the Commit Log